-In the first half of the thirteenth century, the history of the community of St. Peter is intertwined with that of St. Francis.
-The blessed Peter, abbot of Assisi, whose name is mentioned in a document from 1209, gave to Saint Francis the silver chalice which is still preserved in the Chapel of the Relics of the Sacred Convent.
+In the first half of the 13th century, the history of the community of Saint Peter was intertwined with that of Saint Francis.
+The blessed Peter, abbot of Assisi, whose name is mentioned in a document of 1209, gave to Saint Francis the silver chalice which is still preserved in the Chapel of the Relics of the Sacred Convent.

-Around 1252, after they lived in the monastery for over two centuries, the Benedictines abandoned the place, and in their place came the Cistercians, who completed the construction of the abbey and the church, which was consecrated in 1254 by Innocenzo IV.
+Around 1252, after they lived in the monastery for over two centuries, the Benedictines abandoned the place, and were replaced by the Cistercians, who completed the construction of the abbey and the church, which was consecrated in 1254 by Pope Innocent IV.
 On the same occasion, the pontiff consecrated the Cathedral of San Rufino and the Basilica of San Francesco.

-In 1316, following the expansion of the walls, the abbey of San Pietro was, for the first time, included within the city.
+In 1316, following the expansion of the walls, the Church of San Pietro was, for the first time, included within the city limits.

-The church was restored in 1954 and again in 1997, after the earthquake from the same year.
+The church was restored in 1954 and again in 1997, after the earthquake of the same year.

-In 2000, Assisi, the Basilica of San Francesco and the other Franciscan sites, among the Abbey of San Pietro, were included on the UNESCO list of World Heritage Sites.
+In 2000, Assisi, the Basilica of San Francesco and other Franciscan sites, together with the Church of San Pietro, were included in the UNESCO World Heritage List.

-The church, from the same period as the Basilica of Saint Francis, presents the typical Romanesque-Umbrian structure of the XIII century, with the characteristic signs of the Benedictine Order, being one of the last examples of monastic architecture in Assisi.
+The church, dating back to the same period as the Basilica of Saint Francis, presents the typical Romanesque-Umbrian structure of the 13th century, with the characteristic signs of the Benedictine Order, being one of the last examples of monastic architecture in Assisi.

-The façade in the characteristic pink stone of Monte Subasio is divided into two levels, by a frame of hanging arches.
-On both sides, the central portal presents two lions.
-The upper level is decorated by three large rose windows.
+The facade in the characteristic pink stone of Monte Subasio is divided in two orders by a frame of hanging arches.
+The central portal is preceded by two sculpted lions.
+The upper order is decorated by three large rose windows.

 The interior is divided into three naves: the central one is high and, without its own windows, is illuminated only by the central rose window.